core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 knowledge of the application.
 However, this context may not always be easily available to entities processing the SenML pack.
+To facilitate automatic interpretation it is useful to be able to indicate an Internet media type and, optionally, content codings right in the SenML Record.

+The CoAP
-To facilitate automatic interpretation it is useful to be able to indicate an Internet media type and content-coding right in the SenML Record.
-The CoAP Content-Format ({{Section 12.3 of -coap}}) provides this information in the form of a single unsigned integer; enclosing a Content-Format number (in this case number 60 as defined for content-type application/cbor in {{-cbor}}) in the Record is
+Content-Format ({{Section 12.3 of -coap}}) provides this information in the form of a single unsigned integer; enclosing a Content-Format number (in this case number 60 as defined for content-type application/cbor in {{-cbor}}) in the Record is